angelostefani/MultiClimact-FE/README.md

 ## Prerequisites

 - [.NET SDK 8.0](https://dotnet.microsoft.com/download) or later
-- Access to a PostgreSQL database instance
+- Access to a PostgreSQL database instance (optional if using SQLite locally)

 ## Building and running